 Consideration must also be given to the position of the solar storage tank in relation to the solar collectors.
 There are limitations on both the maximum length of the solar hot and solar cold pipes and the maximum height between the solar storage tank and the solar collectors.
-Refer to "Solar Collector Location" on page 35, to "Pipe Lengths" on page 37 and to "Maximum Height To Collectors" on page 38.
+Refer to "Solar Collector Location" on page 33, to "Pipe Lengths" on page 35 and to "Maximum Height To Collectors" on page 36.

-Clearance must be allowed for servicing of the solar storage tank and in-series gas booster.
+Clearance must be allowed for servicing of the solar storage tank and gas booster.
 The solar storage tank must be accessible without the use of a ladder or scaffold.
-Make sure the temperature pressure relief valve lever is accessible and the front panel and front covers can be removed for service.
+Make sure the temperature pressure relief valve lever is accessible and the front panel and front covers, PCB and circulator can be can be removed for service.